 The DUA charges late payers interest on unpaid liabilities at an annual rate of 12%.

-Need help calculating and withholding your EMAC tax and EMAC supplement tax?
+Need help calculating and withholding your EMAC tax?
 Patriot’s online payroll software has you covered.
 After you enter your employee information, our software will automatically calculate your EMAC tax contribution amounts.
 Get your free trial today!

 This is not intended as legal advice; for more information, please click here.